Sheepolution/how-to-love/book/chapter14.md

 end
 ```

-We now need to destroy the bullets that are dead.
+And next we need to destroy the bullets that are dead.

 ```lua
 function love.update(dt)